SamuelGouret/React-Todo/README.md

-Chapter 11: Create a specific component (based on Card) for each Todo
+Chapter 12 : Create as many CardTodo as there are todos